Wylfa nuclear power station: History

 Wylfa was the second nuclear power station to be built in Wales after Trawsfynydd in 1959.
 Following the closure of Trawsfynydd in 1991, Wylfa became Wales' only nuclear power station.

-Construction of Wylfa, which was undertaken by British Nuclear Design & Construction (BNDC), a consortium backed by English Electric, Babcock & Wilcox Ltd and Taylor Woodrow Construction, began in 1963.
+Construction of Wylfa, which was undertaken by British Nuclear Design and Construction (BNDC), a consortium backed by English Electric, Babcock & Wilcox Ltd and Taylor Woodrow Construction, began in 1963.
 The reactors were supplied by The Nuclear Power Group (TNPG) and the turbines by English Electric.
 These were the largest and last Magnox-type reactors to be built in the UK.
 Wylfa was also the second British nuclear power station, following Oldbury, to have a pre-stressed concrete pressure vessel instead of steel for easier construction and enhanced safety.

-Wylfa's two 490 MW Magnox nuclear reactors, Reactor 1 and Reactor 2 became operational in 1971.
+Wylfa's two 490 MW Magnox nuclear reactors – Reactor 1 and Reactor 2 – became operational in 1971.
 They typically supplied 23 GW h of electricity daily when they were both in service.